 Many businesses have been forced to adapt due to COVID-19 and the self-isolation measures put into place, but how well prepared for this change were you?

 Change can happen extremely quickly, especially when due to reasons outside of reasonable control.
 Just as your business has had to react to remote working, you may have to revert back to office working, or a combination of two in the not so distant future.
 Some employees may dislike working from home, others may struggle to manage themselves, and your business could suffer without the physical interaction of an office environment.
 Understanding that remote working may not be effective for your business or that some employees require a different solution will help put you into the mindset of what actions might be needed in the future.
+In terms of mail management, we have a dedicated page for business mail contingency planning, that shows you how you can plan ahead with your mail regarding emergencies.

 UK Postbox: Remote solutions for remote individuals & businesses